Swallowtail23/mtgc/README.md

 ### Dependencies ###
 #### Web server, domain name ####
-May seem obvious, but you will need to have access to a web server and a domain name to host the site.
+It may seem obvious, but you will need to have access to a web server and a domain name to host the site.

-Ideally this will include command line console access, and ability to configure PHP in php.ini.
+Ideally this will include:

+- command line console access
+- ability to configure PHP in php.ini
+- access to MySQL through e.g. phpMyAdmin or similar to be able to easily setup MySQL tables, etc.

 You will also need access to install files into /opt.
 If you are setting up email from this site, you will also need appropriate DNS access, etc.

 #### PHP ####